-At Broad Ripple Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
+At Broad Ripple Service Experts, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 317-527-0271 or set up an appointment with us online.

 - Open or remove the air filter panel around the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where your furnace filter is resting on two metal lips.